goFrendiAsgard/zaruba/zaruba-tasks/make/fastApi/appTemplate/ztplAppDirectory/README.md

 Everyone can access these two routes (i.e: `/train-model` and `/predict-data`) since we specifically `auth_model.everyone()` as our dependency.
 This is how routes interact with `Auth system`.

-The `/train-model` route handler send event through `mb.call` and immediately send HTTP response.
+The `/train-model` route handler sends an event through `mb.call` and immediately send HTTP response.
 This is make sense since ML model training might need minutes, hours, or even days.
 The best information we can give to user is that the train process has been invoked.
 We might need to have another handler to receive to event, do the training process, and probably send email to user to inform that the pocess has been completed.

-The `/predict-data` route handler send RPC (remote procedure call) through `rpc.call`.
+The `/predict-data` route handler sends RPC (remote procedure call) through `rpc.call`.
 Unlike event, RPC is expected to return the result.
 It is make sense, because whenever you predict data using a machine learning model, you expect the result as the response.
 We assume that the prediction process usually doesn't take long.
 Not as long as training, and it is make sense for user to wait the response.

 >💡 __Note:__ We have local RPC/messagebus as well, so you don't really need to install third party message bus unless necessary.